 Be Prepared to Wait

 When ordering a birth certificate, be it an original when a baby is born or a copy at some later date, most states will take anywhere from four to eight weeks to produce it, although the Virginia Department of Health states they may have the certificate ready in as little as two weeks.
 This may vary depending on a number of factors, including what part of the country you live in and the number of birth certificate requests you placed.
 If you are picking up a copy of a birth certificate in person, most states recommend that you be prepared to wait around an hour.

 Video of the Day

 Determine if You are Eligible for a Copy

 Because a birth certificate is considered an important legal document, only certain people can request a copy of a birth certificate.
 The person who is named on the certificate may request a copy at any time.
 Likewise, the people listed as parents on the birth certificate may also request copies.
-If a husband, wife or child obtains petitions the state court they too may obtain a copy of a birth certificate, though they will have to present good explanation as to why they want one.
-In all of these situations a birth certificate will not be presented without showing a valid form of identification to prove your identity.
+If a husband, wife or child petitions the state court, they too may obtain a copy of a birth certificate, though they will have to present good explanation as to why they want one.
+In all of these situations a birth certificate will not be presented without showing a valid form of identification to prove identity.